AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 What if CSS-based selectors could be used to filter DOM events and HTML server-sent events?

-By using CSS (dynamically modifiable at runtime via the [CSSOM](https://drafts.csswg.org/cssom/)), client-side event filtering logic could be transmitted to servers and subsequently utilized server-side to perform event-stream filtering there.
+By using CSS (modifiable at runtime via the [CSSOM](https://drafts.csswg.org/cssom/)), dynamic client-side event-filtering logic could be transmitted to servers.

-Use cases include scenarios where software developers would want to provide users with client-side dynamicism with respect to filtering, selecting, and/or subscribing to events and where they would want to be able to transmit instantaneous filtering criteria and logic, e.g., relevant CSS selectors and/or declarations, to their servers to subsequently be able to filter events there.
+Use cases include scenarios where software developers would want to provide users with client-side dynamicism with respect to filtering and/or subscribing to events and where they would want to be able to transmit instantaneous filtering criteria and logic, e.g., relevant CSS selectors, to their servers to subsequently be able to filter events there.
 This would enable transmitting fewer events, and, potentially, other optimizations over sets of clients.

 The DOM interface for events is [`Event`](https://dom.spec.whatwg.org/#interface-event) and the HTML interface for server-sent events is [`EventSource`](https://html.spec.whatwg.org/multipage/server-sent-events.html#the-eventsource-interface).